12 Low-Alcohol Cocktails that Deliver a Healthy Buzz

 There are serious perks to swapping your regular drink for one with lower alcohol-by-volume (ABV).
 Alcohol can derail your fitness goals: Drinking too much can lead to muscle cramps, poor sleep, and extra calories—both from the alcohol and those drunk munchies, according to Sara Haas, R.D.N. and spokesperson for the Academy of Nutrition and Dietetics.

-But that doesn't mean you have to skip happy hour—that's where drinks like these come in!
-Also called session, shim, or suppressor cocktails, these low-alcohol sips often include ingredients like port, sherry, vermouth, and liqueurs that are traditionally lower in alcohol than spirits, says Andy Seymour of Liquid Productions.
+But that doesn't mean you have to skip happy hour—that's where cocktails like these come in!
+Also called session, shim, or suppressor cocktails, these low-alcohol drinks often include ingredients like port, sherry, vermouth, and liqueurs that are traditionally lower in alcohol than spirits, says Andy Seymour of Liquid Productions.
 (You could also give these beertails a try too!)
+"You can enjoy these low-alcohol blends with friends and still feel good enough to go to the gym the next morning," says Dan Oskey, a co-founder of Tattersall Distilling in Minneapolis, which makes all-natural craft spirits and liqueurs.

 A strong stirred drink can have a total ABV of 22 to 25 percent by the time you add in other ingredients, says Seymour.
 Other drinks with strong spirits will come in anywhere from 16 to 18, and low-ABV cocktails have even less (for example, the First Wind cocktail below has about seven percent ABV).

 "While there isn't a specific demarcation point, the idea is to keep the alcohol low so you can enjoy the cocktail over a longer period or try multiple drinks," says Seymour—meaning, you can drink a little more without the hangover or the health concern.
-We'll cheers to that!
+Cheers to that!

 Tall Coconut Cocktail

-This Tall Coconut Cocktail has just two tablespoons of vodka (that's less than one shot of liquor) plus agave, blueberries, and coconut water for a tropical yet good-for-you treat.
-(Check out these Surprising Things You Didn't Know About Coconut Water.)
+This Tall Coconut Cocktail from Supper in the Suburbs has just two tablespoons of vodka (that's less than one shot of liquor) plus agave, blueberries, and coconut water for a tropical yet good-for-you treat.
+(Related: Surprising Things You Didn't Know About Coconut Water.)

 Dill & Snap Pea Shim

-This cocktail is named First Wind after the port wine used inside—siroco is also a type of hot and humid southern wind.
+This low-alcohol drink is named First Wind after the port wine used inside—siroco is also a type of hot and humid southern wind.
+(Related: Your Guide to Drinking Alcohol On the Keto Diet)

 2 oz Fonseca Siroco